imprince26/imprince26/README.md

 ## 🚀 About Me
 🎯 MERN Stack Developer with a passion for creating dynamic and user-friendly web applications. <br>
-🌟 Constantly learning and staying updated with the latest technologies and trends. <br>
+🌟 Constantly learning and staying updated with the latest technologies and trends.
-📚 Open-source enthusiast and contributor.

 ---